1 9 7 4 (UK)

 Surly blonde daughter, Heather, was engaged to a dodgy local lad with bad habits and a Zapata moustache, and one of the sons looked like a monkey.

 Mrs Wilkins said; “we are not a problem family, we are a family with problems”.
-The problems included those of her daughter Marion (pictured at right), aged 19, whose loping live-in boyfriend Tom (also pictured at right) was rarely seen without a pint of beer in his hand and seemed comically reluctant to fix the wedding; those of her younger daughter Heather (15) who wanted to be a hairdresser, sulked at having to stay on at school and had an uninhibited manner with Melvyn, her half-caste boyfriend.
+The problems included those of her daughter Marion, aged 19, whose loping live-in boyfriend Tom was rarely seen without a pint of beer in his hand and seemed comically reluctant to fix the wedding; those of her younger daughter Heather (15) who wanted to be a hairdresser, sulked at having to stay on at school and had an uninhibited manner with Melvyn, her half-caste boyfriend.

 When the lad whispered affectionately to her during their holiday in Majorca, she replied: “Get lost, yer stinking smelly pig”.

-Margaret’s son, Gary (18), had married his girlfriend Karen when they were sixteen because she was pregnant, and the series coincided with the couple’s move to a council flat in which Karen proceeded to mope.
-Her second son, Christopher (9), was the love-child of an affair, she revealed in one episode.
+Margaret’s son, Gary (18), had married his girlfriend Karen when they were sixteen because she was pregnant, and the series coincided with the couple’s move to a council flat where Karen proceeded to mope.
+Her second son, Christopher (9), was the love child of an affair, she revealed in one episode.

 Her husband Terry (39, like Margaret) had accepted the boy as his own and sat patiently in the scruffy kitchen of their crowded maisonette over a greengrocer’s for most of the series, ignoring the peeling paint, smiling through the rows and quietly munching meals of mash and beans.

-Filmmaker Paul Watson and his small crew spent two months with the Wilkins prior to filming.
-After this, the team filmed the family eighteen hours a day for three months.
+Filmmaker Paul Watson and his small crew spent two months with the Wilkins before filming.
+After this, the team filmed the family for eighteen hours a day for three months.
 The result was an extraordinary portrait of family life: honest, hilarious and painful.

 Debuting on 3 April 1974, the Wednesday night screening attracted 6 to 9 million viewers, many of whom watched slack-jawed with amazement.
 This was no modern-day Waltons, and the British pubic reacted badly to the show, leading to daily debates about invasion of privacy and questions in the Houses of Parliament.